 To complete these deliveries, DoorDash reportedly hires delivery drivers, or “dashers,” as independent contractors to pick up the food at the restaurant and deliver the food to the customer’s location.
 It is alleged that DoorDash pays its drivers for the deliveries they complete and drivers may be permitted to accept tips from customers.
 It has also been reported that Dashers are required to use their personal vehicle to make deliveries and must have their own car insurance, which is monitored every six months.
 In addition to possessing and using personal vehicles, dashers also must allegedly own and use a personal iPhone or Android smart phone in order to get notice of new delivery orders on their phones.

-Labor Commission Ruling
+Labor Commission and Court Rulings

-A recent Labor Commission ruling decided that Uber misclassified its drivers as independent contractors.
+A 2015 Labor Commission ruling decided that Uber misclassified its drivers as independent contractors.
 The Commission examined the method and level of control Uber exercised over its drivers and decided that the drivers should be classified as employees.
 Among other aspects, the Commission examined the alleged control Uber has in connecting clients to the drivers and the payment of the driver wages when making this determination.

 This ruling may be applicable to DoorDash drivers because Uber’s method and level of control over its drivers appears to be similar to DoorDash.
 Like Uber, DoorDash reportedly connects drivers to clients and pays drivers for the service.
 These are just some examples of DoorDash exercising control over its employees in similar ways as Uber.
 Due to the similar ways the two companies exercise control over its drivers it is possible that the Commission’s recent ruling may apply to DoorDash’s independent contractors as well.